MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 ### After import steps

-Once Approvals kit solution is imported to an environment successfully, you must update the  Approvals kit custom connector to point to the target tenant Identity provider and turn on cloud flows.
+Once the approvals kit solution is imported to an environment successfully, you must update the  Approvals kit custom connector to point to the target tenant Identity provider and turn on cloud flows.

 #### Update Custom Connector